xyztoast/xyztoast/README.md

 ## 🌐 website

-go here if you actually want to see my projects:
+go here if you actually want to see some my projects:

 https://xyztoast.github.io